hakanensari/structure/README.md

 [![travis](https://secure.travis-ci.org/hakanensari/structure.png)](http://travis-ci.org/hakanensari/structure)

-Structure is a Struct-like key/value container.
+Structure is a Struct-like key/value container .

+It will shine in the ephemeral landscape of API-backed data.

     require 'structure'